-This guide will review the 10 best free music making software to help your decision-making to begin or continue creating music.
+This guide will review the 10 best free music production software to help your decision-making to begin or continue creating music.
 Before going through the details, you can take a glance at our picks:

 - Garageband – Best for quick music making on Mac